-A friend shared a Facebook post by Architectural Digest inviting the reader to “Step Inside the World’s Coolest Library“.
-The futuristically designed library in Tianjin, China, aptly nicknamed The Eye, is cool, lined from floor to cathedral high ceilings with bookshelves that follow the curved contours of the building and, most importantly for the avid reader, are stocked full of books.
+A friend shared a Facebook post from November 2017, inviting the reader to “Step Inside the World’s Coolest Library“.
+The futuristically designed library in Tianjin, China (aptly nicknamed “The Eye”) is lined from floor to cathedral high ceilings with bookshelves, which follow the building’s curved contours.

 The Tianjin Binhai Library set me thinking about the dozens of libraries I’ve visited over the years and fondly recalling my favourites.
 They may not be as architecturally impressive as Tianjin’s, but three libraries have left an indelible impression on me.

-I grew up in Perth and as a child lived and went to primary school in Bayswater.
-The “Baysey Library” was the first public library for which I had a library card in my name!
-I loved visiting it in my early teens, working out the Dewey decimal card catalogues and locating titles on the shelves.
+I grew up and went to school in the Perth suburb of Bayswater.
+The Bayswater (or “Baysey”) Library was the first public library for which I had a card to loan books in my name.
+And I loved visiting it in my pre and early teens, working out the Dewey decimal card catalogues and locating titles on the shelves.

-Despite gloomy predictions about their future in the age of the e-Book, I suspect those of us who love reading books, will always love libraries.
+Despite gloomy predictions about their future in the age of the e-book, I suspect those of us who love reading “traditional” books (and loaning e- and audiobooks) will always love libraries.

 © 2017 Robert Fairhead